Help Your Pet Cope with Separation Anxiety

 Help your pet cope with anxiety by not making a big deal out of leaving the home.
 Don't pet your doggy or cat anxiously before you head out or say goodbye to him, suggests dog trainer Cesar Milan.
 Instead, calmly gather your things and go.
 When you come back, wait a few minutes before you greet your pet.

 If your dog is barking and jumping when you come home, it's important not to pet them during that time, according to the College of Veterinary Medicine at Texas A&M University.
 Pleasantly greeting your dog or cat when he/she is anxious awards the behavior you are trying to stop.

 If your pet does show signs of anxiety, the ASPCA recommends bringing your pet to the veterinarian to rule out any other conditions.
 For example, if your pet suddenly starts urinating indoors, they may have diabetes or a urinary tract infection.
-Your pet’s vet will provide a firm diagnosis.
-If the anxiety is very troublesome, the vet might prescribe a mild anti-anxiety medication.
+Your pet's vet will provide a firm diagnosis.
+If the anxiety is very troublesome, the vet might prescribe your cat or dog anxiety medication to help ease their symptoms.
 When used with coping techniques, medicines such as clomipramine or fluoxetine can help your pet overcome anxiety.